namberino/overthewire-writeups/bandit/bandit23.md

 if [ "$i" != "." -a "$i" != ".." ];
 ```

-This checks for whether the current file is `.` or `..`, which are directories.
+This skips over files that's named `.` or `..`, which are important directories.

 ```sh
 owner="$(stat --format "%U" ./$i)"